sfepy/sfepy/doc/tutorial.rst

   #. a Python package to build custom applications involving solving PDEs by the
      finite element (FE) method.

 This tutorial focuses on the first way and introduces the basic concepts and nomenclature used in the following parts of the documentation.
+Check also the :doc:`primer` which focuses on a particular problem in detail.

 Notes on solving PDEs by the Finite Element Method
 --------------------------------------------------